 Have you heard the buzz surrounding bees?
 These critters are more than just fuzzy little insects in your garden, they’re a vital part of the world’s ecosystem and they need your help!
-Create a bee-friendly garden by planting flowers that both you, and the bees, will love.
+So, if you’re looking to plant bee-friendly flowers, here’s a few faves that both you and the bees will love.

 Why are bees important?

-For such small creatures, bees play an incredibly important role to our planet.
+For such small creatures, bees play an incredibly important role in our planet.
 Their primary job is to pollinate flowers, which helps the plants grow and reproduce to create more plants.
 But we’re not just talking about daffodils and bluebells, bees also pollinate the flowers for important food crops too.
-It’s estimated that 75% of the world’s crops depend on pollinators – from almonds and apples, to strawberries, squashes, and even coffee.
-Imagine not being able to start the day with your morning brew?
+It’s estimated that 75% of the world’s crops depend on pollinators – from almonds and apples to strawberries, squashes, and even coffee.
+Imagine not being able to start the day with your morning brew.

-Not to mention, all the trees, flowers, and shrubs bees pollinate create a diverse habitat for lots of animals and insects to live in and thrive.
+Not to mention, all the trees, flowers, and shrubs that bees pollinate, create a diverse habitat for lots of animals and insects to thrive in.

 Long story short, bees are incredibly important.

 Unfortunately, bee populations have been in decline over recent years due to habitat loss, pesticides, and climate change.
 But we can help!